- Who the Nevada privacy law applies to;

 The Nevada privacy law does not apply to you if:

 - You are located in Nevada;

 - Your revenue is derived primarily from a source other than selling goods, services or credit on your website; and

 - Your website has less than 20,000 unique visitors per year.

 The law also does not apply to you if you are a financial institution that is regulated by the Gramm-Leach Bliley Act, if you are subject to HIPAA or if you manufacture, service or repair motor vehicles.
+In addition, the law does not apply to persons who do not collect, maintain or sell covered information.
 Website designers and developers will be pleased to know that the law does not apply if you operate, host or manage a website on behalf of a third party.
 This means that if your client’s website needs to be compliant, you are not automatically required to comply just because you manage that website for your client.
 However, please note that the Nevada privacy law may still apply to your website if you meet the conditions stated above.